New: Take a Free SAT Practice Test

 The keyboard panel.
 A small keyboard icon at the bottom of the Desmos window reveals trig functions, statistical operations, absolute value, and more.
 Most students never find it.

-Regression tools.
+Regression for fitting curves to data.
 Desmos can fit a line or curve to a data set.
 If a question gives you a table of values and asks for the best model (linear, quadratic, exponential), type the data into a Desmos table and use regression syntax to find the equation.
 This is a niche skill but it comes up on harder data analysis questions and takes minutes to learn.

 Zoom.
 If you graph two equations and don't see an intersection, zoom out before concluding there isn't one; the intersection may simply be outside the default view window.